Spookur/Day-Counter/README.md

 # Day-Counter
 **Minecraft Bedrock Day Counter Add-On**

+Make sure to enable the "Beta APIs" experimental toggle under world settings!

 When new versions of Minecraft come out, this mod will likely need to be updated.
-To make things easier, update the UUID to eliminate duplicate packs errors.
+To make things easier, update the UUID in manifest.json and/or delete the outdated version of the mod!

-Make sure to enable the experimental features in your Minecraft world settings!

 Players are permitted to modify/edit this pack.
-If you are a content creator and you are interested in using my add-ons, please reference them using the MCPEDL/CurseForge mod pages.
+If you are a content creator and you are interested in using my add-ons, please reference them using the MCPEDL page.